vllm-project/llm-compressor/README.md

 ```

 ## Quick Tour
-The following snippet is a minimal example for compression and inference of a `TinyLlama/TinyLlama-1.1B-Chat-v1.0`, but the model can be swapped for a local or remote HF-compatible checkpoint.
-This example uses 4-bit weight-only quantization, however the `scheme` may be changed to target different quantization algorithms.
+The following snippet is a minimal example with 4-bit weight-only quantization via GPTQ and inference of a `TinyLlama/TinyLlama-1.1B-Chat-v1.0`.

+Note that the model can be swapped for a local or remote HF-compatible checkpoint and the `recipe` may be changed to target different quantization algorithms or formats.

 ### Compression
 Compression is easily applied by selecting an algorithm (GPTQ) and calling the `oneshot` API.